wags69a/Audit-UCCE-Gateways/README.md

 # Use Case Description
-This code is for cisco UCCE solutions 10.x, 11.x and 12.x This python code should be run on Ingress and VXML gateways for Contact center.
+This code is for cisco UCCE solutions 10.x, 11.x and 12.x This python code should be run on Ingress and VXML gateways for the Contact center.
 The output file is sent to C:/python, you can change the location to where ever it is allowed.
 The script can test multiple gateways, it is set to only 1 at the moment.
 Change gws to list all the gateways you want tested and uncomment them.